saquibattar/Speed-Based-Detection-of-Objects-Moving-Away-Using-a-Horizontally-Oriented-Ultrasonic-Sensor/README.md

 | Random Forest | 80.0% | 7/8 | 8/10 | 5/7 |
 | KNN (k=3) | 76.0% | 5/8 | 8/10 | 6/7 |
 | **SVM** | **88.0%** | **7/8** | **10/10** | **5/7** |

-> **To display this image on GitHub:**
-> 1. Create a folder called `images` in the root of your repository.
-> 2. Place `ConfusionMatrix.png` inside that folder.
-> 3. The image will render automatically when viewed on GitHub.

 ---